Dimedime-d/kptranslation/README.md

 # Kururin Paradise Translation

 Ready to fly?
-Explore many worlds in this sequel to Kuru Kuru Kururin, piloting the Helirin with its ever-rotating propeller.
+Explore many worlds in this sequel to _Kuru Kuru Kururin_, piloting the Helirin with its ever-rotating propeller.
 In this adventure, your family went missing when they went to see a magic show.
 It's up to you to search for them and bring them back home.
 Overcome new challenges using the right shoulder button to speed up the Helirin's rotation.
 Between all the Helirin mazes, you will encounter the people behind the magic show and be challenged to a variety of minigames.
 They probably have something to do with your family, and you might even learn a magic trick or two along the way.

+Play by yourself in Single Player mode, or with up to 3 friends in Single Pak Versus mode.
+Race through 30 challenging Helirin mazes and compete in many different minigames for some action-packed fun.

 ## Patching